-12.09: continued

-A review of the operating plan and an inspection of the common areas of the Assisted Living Residence.
-The inspector may, in his or her discretion, interview the Applicant or Sponsor, Manager, staff and Residents of the Assisted Living Residence.
+A review of the operating plan and an inspection of every part of the common areas of the Assisted Living Residence.
+The inspector may, in his or her discretion, interview the Applicant or Sponsor, Executive Director, staff and Residents of the Assisted Living Residence.
+An inspector shall have the authority to confidentially and privately interview the Applicant or Sponsor, Executive Director, staff, and Residents.
 Interviews with Residents shall be conducted privately and shall be confidential;

 An inspection of the living quarters of any Resident, but only with the Resident's prior consent;

-An examination of any and all documents within a Resident's record, including service plans and written progress reports, incident reports (or similar document), Residency Agreement, and any other financial or contractual agreements specific to the Resident.
-The Resident may give consent in writing, on a form developed by EOEA, orally, or by a sign of affirmation if the Resident is not able to give consent by other means.
+An examination of any and all documents within a Resident's record, including Service Plans and written progress reports, incident reports (or similar document), Residency Agreement, and any other financial or contractual agreements specific to the Resident.
+The Resident may give consent in writing, on a form developed by EOAI, orally, or by a sign of affirmation if the Resident is not able to give consent by other means.
 Consent may include consent to photocopy such materials.
 If consent is obtained by a means other than writing, confirmation of the consent shall be written in the review record;

 A review of staff and contracted provider records, including personnel files;

+Reviews of Residences certified to provide Basic Health Services shall also include an inspection of records associated with the provision of Basic Health Services, a review of Residence employee qualifications, the Residence’s operating plan as it pertains to the provision of Basic Health Services, and the documentation created and maintained by the Residence for Residents who received Basic Health Services during the previous 12-month period;

-Review of all other books, records, and other documents maintained in relation to the operations of the Residence; and
+A review of all other books, records, and other documents maintained in relation to the operations of the Residence; and

 A review of the quality improvement and assurance plans, including Resident satisfaction surveys.